-22 Elsewhere the author of the Anonimo states that full attacks are one that end with the point off line, generally in a larga guard.
+Elsewhere the author of the Anonimo states that full attacks are one that end with the point off line, generally in a larga guard.

-^{23 &}quot;Bonissimo paradore" could just mean skilled at making parries.
+24 &quot;Bonissimo paradore" could just mean skilled at making parries.

-^{24 &}quot;L'Elzo inanzi" the precise meaning here is unclear.
+25 &quot;L'Elzo inanzi" the precise meaning here is unclear.

-25 Equivalent to the modern fencing term, "Line of Engagement."
+Equivalent to the modern fencing term, "Line of Engagement."
 There is a great explanation in the Complete Renaissance Swordsman, Tom Leoni, Freelance Academy Press.

-necessary to move only the sword hand and to keep the point of the sword directed at your enemy's body because if you move in some manner that disorders you and so put the sword into some larga guard, you will thus open a way for your enemy to kill you.
+And so if you were in coda lunga stretta with the right foot forward against your enemy and not wanting to make some feint or wanting to change yourself from one placement to another, it is necessary to move only the sword hand and to keep the point of the sword directed at your enemy's body because if you move in some manner that disorders you and so put the sword into some larga guard, you will thus open a way for your enemy to kill you.